Cvolton/GMDprivateServer/README.md

 ### Setup
 1) Upload the files on a webserver
 2) Import database.sql into a MySQL/MariaDB database
-3) Edit the links in GeometryDash.exe (some are base64 encoded since 2.1, remember that)
+3) Edit the links in GeometryDash.exe (some are base64 encoded in 2.1, remember that)

 #### Updating the server
 See [README.md in the `_updates`](_updates/README.md)